Skip to content

 • Higher risk tolerance: undervalued buildings in weaker markets, student housing, or undeveloped raw land in growth corridors

-Many investors take short-term bets on turnaround projects, but it’s only worked when backed by deep market knowledge.
+Many investors take short-term bets on turnaround projects, but it only worked when backed by deep market knowledge.
+Accredited investors with $1M+ can leverage high-return opportunities (20%+ ROI) to diversify further.

 Market Conditions And Risk Management